tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

     pip (6.0.8)
     setuptools (12.0.5)

+This feature allows you make your data analysis more reproducible!

 Installing R packages
 ---------------------

-R is a scripting language that with a strong focus on statistics and data visualisation.
+R is a scripting language with a strong focus on statistics and data visualisation.

 There are many packages available for R. These are hosted on